 - 1. Sorting Prospective Applicants into relevant eligible pools based on Prospective Applicant eligibility (monthly and if the pools are exhausted, then weekly). - 2.
-Scoring Prospective Applicants and prioritizing them based on the Prospective Applicant Matching & System Prioritization procedure (monthly and, if the pools are exhausted, then as needed). - 3.
-The pools will be established by the last business day of the month to be used to fill vacancies in the upcoming month.
-If the pools are exhausted, this process may occur as needed.
+Scoring Prospective Applicants and prioritizing them based on the System Prioritization procedure ongoing as completed files are added to the pool.